New Jersey Board of Public Utilities

 The New Jersey Board of Public Utilities (NJBPU) is a regulatory authority in New Jersey "with authority to oversee the regulated utilities, which in turn provide critical services such as natural gas, electricity, water, telecommunications and cable television.
 The law requires the Board to ensure safe, adequate, and proper utility services at reasonable rates for customers."
 NJBPU regulates natural gas, electricity, water, telecommunications and cable television services.
 NJBPU's five-member Board addresses issues of consumer protection, energy reform, deregulation of energy and telecommunications services and the restructuring of utility rates to encourage energy conservation and competitive pricing in the industry.
 NJBPU monitors utility service and responds to consumer complaints.

 The Board of Public Utilities administers incentive programs that support the development of solar power in New Jersey and offshore wind power in New Jersey.

 History

 NJBPU traces its roots back to 1910, with the formation of the Board of Public Utility Commissioners, which then covered gas, electricity, water and communications, as well as railroads and interstate commerce.
-In 1977, NJBPU was placed within the Department of Environmental Protection and Energy.
-In 1994, NJBPU was moved to its current position within the New Jersey Department of the Treasury.
+In 1977, what was then the Department of Public Utilities was reorganized as the Department of Energy.
+The Department of Energy was abolished in 1988.
+In 1991 the energy responsibilities were moved the Department of Environmental Protection and Energy and renamed as the Board of Regulatory Commissioners.
+In 1994, the agency was renamed back to the Board of Public Utilities and placed in its current position within the New Jersey Department of the Treasury.